wbrp/wbrp-django-template/README.rst

 - Admin is enabled by default
 - `SECRET_KEY` and other configuration variables are read from env, instead of writing them into your settings file.
+- There's a `test.sh` script in the root directory that runs all tests and shows coverage information afterwards.

 Apps
 ~~~~

 - `django-debug-toolbar`_
+- `django-discover-runner`_
 - `django-extensions`_
 - `south`_